Shopify/shopify-app-template-remix/README.md

 <!-- TODO: Uncomment this after we've started using the template in the CLI -->
 <!-- Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template). -->

-## Work in progress

-This repository is still a release candidate for a template.
-It should be functional at all times, and you can use it to try out the experience, but it is still under active development.

-We recommend waiting until our official release to create a production app using this template, but developers can try it out now to see what the new experience will be like.

 ## Benefits

 Shopify apps are built on a variety of Shopify tools to create a great merchant experience.